-- (f) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures ('integrity and confidentiality'). - 2.
+- (e) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 13 subject to implementation of the appropriate technical and organisational measures required by this Regulation in order to safeguard the rights and freedoms of the data subject ('storage limitation'); - (f) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures ('integrity and confidentiality'). - 2.
 The controller shall be responsible for, and be able to demonstrate compliance with, paragraph 1 ('accountability').

-Lawfulness of processing
+Article 5 Lawfulness of processing

 - 1. Processing shall be lawful only if and to the extent that at least one of the following applies: - (a) processing is necessary for the performance of a task carried out in the public interest on the basis or in the exercise of official authority vested in the Union institution or body; - (b) processing is necessary for compliance with a legal obligation to which the controller is subject; - (c) processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract; - (d) the data subject has given consent to the processing of his or her personal data for one or more specific purposes; - (e) processing is necessary in order to protect the vital interests of the data subject or of another natural person. - 2.
-The basis for the processing tasks referred to in points (a) and (b) of paragraph 1 shall be laid down in Union law.
+The tasks referred to in point (a) of paragraph 1 shall be laid down in Union law.

-Processing for another compatible purpose
+Article 6 Processing for another compatible purpose